BOTANY 100 — SURVEY OF BOTANY

 2 credits.

 Field experience in restoration as an adaptive process involving field experimentation; baseline data collection on restoration sites; design of experiments to advance restoration science; quantitative evaluation of restoration outcomes.
-Analysis and interpretation of data; development of a team report.
-Enroll Info: a crse in ecology a crse in stats, or cons inst
+Includes analysis and interpretation of data.

 BOTANY/F&W ECOL/ZOOLOGY 672 — HISTORICAL ECOLOGY